smussenden/2019-baltimore-climate-health-project-data-repo/documentation/NPR-analysis.md

 ### Fact: Franklin Square tree canopy \[cq - web and audio\]

 **Audio Story:** "The neighborhood where Shakira Franklin lives has increased its tree canopy over time.
-But in recent years, it's still been among the city's lowest.
+But in recent years, it’s still been among the city’s lowest.

-**Web Story:** "The neighborhood where Shakira Franklin lives has increased its tree canopy over time.
-But by 2015, it still was among the city's lowest."
+**Web Story:** “The neighborhood where Shakira Franklin lives has increased its tree canopy over time.
+But by 2015, it still was among the city’s lowest.”

 #### Explanation \[cq\]

 In 2007, 14.2 percent of the neighborhood was covered by tree canopy in the summer.
 By 2015, that had increased to 16.1 percent, a 1.9 percentage point increase.
-In 2015, two-thirds of Baltimore's 278 neighborhoods had more tree canopy than Franklin Square's 16 percent coverage.
+In 2015, two-thirds of Baltimore’s 278 neighborhoods had more tree canopy than Franklin Square’s 16 percent coverage.

 #### Supporting Code \[cq\]